RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 where $x_a$ and $x_b$ are the embeddings for tokens `a` and `b` respectively.

-For the next step, I wish to see what a periodic convex combination of periodic features looks like.
+For the next step, I wish to see what a **periodic convex combination of periodic features** looks like.
 As of yet, we don't know what $W_V$ is, but we know that it is a simple linear projection, which means it won't *warp* the embedding space.

-I.E. if a bunch of embeddings formed a circle in the embedding space, applying $W_V$ to them may stretch / squeeze them, but won't *warp* them into a non-circle-looking shape like a bean, a knot, a square, or whatnot.
+> I.E. if a bunch of embeddings formed a circle in the embedding space, applying $W_V$ to them may stretch / squeeze them, but won't *warp* them into a non-circle-looking shape like a bean, a knot, a square, or whatnot.

 Because a simple linear transformation won't fundamentally change the shape of the embeddings, and it is the shape that we're interested in, I'll just pretend $W_V$ is the identity matrix.
-Then, I can just plot $o$, given by:
+Then, I can just plot $z$ of the `=` token, given by:

 $$
 \begin{align*}